 Surgery to correct pelvic organ prolapse must address each individual area of weakness in that person’s pelvic support.
 This means that the surgeon must have a thorough understanding of the pelvic anatomy and how the pelvic support is supposed to be provided.
 Only then can he or she accurately diagnose which areas of support are deficient and how best to correct them.
 Failure to correctly recognize all areas of weakness can lead to pelvic organ surgeries that don’t comprehensively address the problem and result in an early recurrence of the prolapse.

-A variety of pelvic organ prolapse surgery options have been developed over the years to deal with the various aspects of pelvic organ prolapse.
+A variety of fallen bladder prolapse treatments in Gillette, WY has been developed over the years to deal with the various aspects of pelvic organ prolapse.
 For example, to provide new support for the top (or apex) of the vagina, this can be done vaginally (sacrospinous ligament fixation), laparoscopically (utero-sacral vaginal vault suspension), or abdominally (sacral colpopexy).
 Moreover, because most patients have weaknesses in more than one area by the time their prolapse becomes symptomatic, they will need a combination of procedures which complement each other in order to fully recreate the pelvic support.
 Physicians who perform this surgery must understand this and know how to combine surgeries in order to achieve the desired result.